C0deInBlack/yt2music/README.md

 #### First Option (Sections)

-A sections file with the start time and the name of each song in the next format
+A sections file with the start time and the name of each song in the next format:

 ```bash
 00:00 Song_title 1